Ransomware Response Plan: 6 Phases From Attack to Recovery

 Why Do You Need a Ransomware Response Plan?

-A ransomware response plan is a documented playbook that defines exactly how your organization detects and contains ransomware attacks.
+A ransomware response plan is a documented playbook that defines exactly how your team detects and contains ransomware attacks.
 It covers recovery too.
 The plan assigns roles and responsibilities, establishes communication protocols, and outlines step-by-step procedures for every phase of incident response.
 Without one, teams waste critical hours improvising while ransomware spreads.

 Who Needs a Ransomware Response Plan?